 - Being quick and casual.
 I usually start the conversation on Twitter explaining why I’m reaching out and asking for an email address.
 I make my email as short and to the point as possible.

 In no way have I completely mastered distribution, and I am not sure if I ever will, but that’s okay.
 The important thing is to always be testing, iterating, and remembering that you’re writing for and communicating to humans, so treat them that way.
-You’ll notice that by the above approaches, we’ve been able to build a much steadier flow of traffic compared to three months ago.
+You’ll notice that by the above approaches, we’ve been able to build a much steadier flow of traffic compared to prior months.

-The spike this month was due to a piece of content being featured on Buffer’s Daily app.
+The July 22 spike was due to a piece of content being featured on Buffer’s Daily app.

-In my experience so far, the main elements that tie each of these lessons together in order to building a better distribution are:
+In my experience so far, the main elements that tie each of these lessons together in order to build a better distribution are:

 - Understand who your audience is